A popular question we get is something like the following:

 Being a part-time MBA doesn’t mean socializing exclusively with other part-time MBAs.
 It doesn’t mean leveraging only resources explicitly offered via your program.
 If you’re a part-time MBA at a place like UChicago or Northwestern, consider yourself a full part of that school and all its resources!!

-Here’s a full list of the U.S. News & World Report’s 2010 rankings for the best part-time MBA programs:
+Here are the Top 10 of the U.S. News & World Report’s 2020 rankings for the best part-time MBA programs:

 - Indiana U/Kelley

 There are more than 10 due to ties.
 See detailed info here.

 Crash recruiting events for full-time MBAs.
 Even if the firms aren’t looking to hire part-time MBAs, you can build valuable contacts and ensure your resume gets noticed.

 Attend undergraduate recruiting events.
 Same deal here.

 Join student consulting and business clubs.
 Another source of events, networking opportunities, and access to recruiters.

 Your mentality should be “ask for forgiveness, not permission“.